-The most recent CRS (comprehensive ranking system) score cut-off threshold is 447 this time, having decreased by 5 since the last draw dated May 1, 2020, with a CRS score cut-off threshold 452.
+The most recent CRS (comprehensive ranking system) score cut-off threshold is 757 this time.

 Also, keep in mind that the tie-breaking rule was applied to this draw, meaning that not all the candidates who had the lowest CRS score will get invitations to apply.
 The candidate will be picked based on when they submitted their Express Entry profile.

 CRS score distribution of candidates in the Express Entry pool as of May 27, 2020

 The following table attached below shows the number of candidates in the Express Entry pool and their CRS score, to get the idea of the people who are submitting Express Entry profiles and how hard it is to compete with them.

 Note that these numbers show the distribution of candidates in the Express Entry pool a few days before an invitation round.
 If new profiles are submitted, or some of the profiles expire, these numbers may change.